icons8/flat-color-icons/README.md

 [![Preview of Flat Icons from Icons8](http://cdnd.icons8.com/download/images/flat-color-icons.png)](http://icons8.github.io/flat-color-icons/)

-A live [preview](http://icons8.github.io/flat-color-icons/) of the icon set is available.
+There is available a live [preview](http://icons8.github.io/flat-color-icons/) of the icon set.

 ##Good Boy License
 We’ve released the icon pack under the [Good Boy License](http://icons8.com/good-boy-license/).
 We invented it.
 Please do _whatever your mom would approve of:_